 Cleansing facility in Ozaki shrine, Kanazawa.

-The other kind of the purifying ritual we saw mainly in Buddhist temples was by lightening of an incense stick.
+The other kind of the purifying ritual we saw mainly in Buddhist temples was by lightning of an incense stick.

 Purifying facility in front of a Buddhist temple in Kyoto, somewhere at the end of the Philosophers’ path.